Inventory Micro App - Part 2

 For the secret to be available to the CI pipeline, the secret needs to be created in the same namespace where the pipeline is running (e.g.

-).The value provided for
+dev-{initials}).The value provided for

-is the recommended value for the branch field.Trigger the pipeline for the Inventory Management service to build by making a change to the Inventory Management Service code and push the changes to Git.
+branchis the one the pipeline will use to when committing changes to trigger the CD pipeline.testis the recommended value for the branch field.Trigger the pipeline for the Inventory Management service to build by making a change to the Inventory Management Service code and push the changes to Git.

 Repeat for BFF and UI components